thoughtbot/ios-on-rails/book/iOS/posting_a_user_afn.md

                                forHTTPHeaderField:@"tb-device-token"];
     }

 This if statement depends on the class methods `userIsLoggedIn` and `userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
-It sets the headers to include the saved `[HUMUserSession userToken]` if we are logged in and the app secret random device token if we aren't.
+It sets the headers to include the saved `[HUMUserSession userToken]` if we are logged in.
+If we aren't logged in, it setsthe app secret random device token.